treyg/hoarder-random-bookmark/README.md

 - Set your Hoarder Server URL
 - Choose notification method (email or discord)
 - Set frequency (daily, weekly, monthly)
+- Configure your timezone and preferred time for notifications
 - Configure notification-specific settings

 > If you need to change the server port mapping from `8080`, you can do that in the `docker-compose.yml` file.